waok8s/waofed/README.md

 ...
 ```

-> 💡 Since `spec.intersectWithClusterSelector` is set to `true`, the generated `ReplicaSchedulingPreference` does not override the setting of the `FederatedDeployment`, allowing RSPOptimizer to watch the `FederatedDeployment`.
+> 💡 Since `spec.intersectWithClusterSelector` is set to `true`, the generated `ReplicaSchedulingPreference` does not overwrite anything in the `FederatedDeployment`, allowing RSPOptimizer to watch the `FederatedDeployment` easily.

 > ⚠️ **Edge cases not covered:**
 >